rachellehmbs/key-recovery-tool/README.md

 DOUTb 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 0 0 0 0 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 0 1 0 0 0

-**The difference at the input of the last S-box before entering the differential** This parameter allows to impose some differential contraints on the last S-box transition preceeding the distinguisher.
+**The difference at the input of the last S-box before entering the differential** This parameter allows to impose some differential contraints on the last S-box transition preceding the distinguisher.
 This can be done by imposing a specific difference on certain bits at the **the input** of the last S-box application before entering the distinguisher.
 Please note that some differential constraints are imposed by the propagation from the distinguisher even if no conditions are imposed manually using this parameter.
 Typically, an inactive S-box will stay inactive.
 However, this parameter can be useful to manually add extra constraints that do not naturally stem from the distinguisher.
 - identifier: DINb
 - format: n integers that can take three values: 0, 1 or 3.
 0 means that there is a difference 0 on that bit.